MakeContributions/DSA/docs/en/Tree/tree-data-structure.md

 - **Root Node:** The top most node of the tree is called root node.
 Root node does not have any parent.
 In the above image {A} is the root of the tree.

+- **Parent Node:** The node which is a predecessor of a node is called the parent node of that node. {B} is the parent node of {D, E} in the above image.

+- **Child Node:** The node which is the immediate successor of a node is called the child node of that node.
+Examples: {D, E} are the child nodes of {B} in the image.

+- **Siblings:** Nodes which have the same parent are called siblings.
+In the above image {D,E} are called siblings.

+- **Descendant:** Any successor node on the path from the leaf node to that node. {E,I} are the descendants of the node {B}.

+- **Descendant:** Descendant are the set of nodes which can be reached from a particular nodes. {D, E, H, I, K, L, M, N} are descendant of node {B}.

+- **Internal node:** A node with at least one child is called Internal Node.

+- **Leaf Node or External Node:** The nodes which do not have any child nodes are called leaf nodes. {K, L, M, N, O, P, G} are the leaf nodes of the tree.